ICC judges uphold acquittal of former Ivory Coast president - WTMJ

 He refused to concede defeat after losing the 2010 election to Ouattara.
 Both men held inauguration ceremonies and a months-long standoff ensued until pro-Ouattara forces captured Gbagbo.

-Ouattara, who has been in power for nearly a decade, was re-elected in November for a controversial third term strongly contested by opposition leaders.
+Ouattara, who has been in power for nearly a decade, was re-elected in an Oct.
+31 vote for a controversial third term strongly contested by opposition leaders.
 He maintains that the two-term limit for presidents does not apply to him because of a constitutional referendum passed in 2016.

 Gbagbo still has strong support in Ivory Coast and his followers say they have been left out the country’s reconciliation process in the years since his ouster.
 They supported his run for president last year, but his candidacy was not approved.